ipums/ipums.github.io/_posts/2020/2020-11-02-gpl-do-we-need-wait-for-courts.md

 > There is basically no argument that the GPL is a valid and enforceable license.
 > There is, however, a lot of confusion about when and where the GPL applies.

-That’s the confusion that Fran recounted in the earlier post -- confusion that we spent a lot of time and effort struggling with.
+That’s the confusion recounted in our earlier post -- confusion that we spent a lot of time and effort struggling with.

 # “We Just Don’t Know”

-Fran observed that this confusion has been around for 3 decades.
-Lindberg also highlights the issue’s longevity:
+This confusion has been around for 3 decades.
+Lindberg highlights the issue’s longevity:

 > Nevertheless, there is a persistent issue that won’t go away -- whether linking programs together creates a derivative work.
 > If linking creates a derivative work, the GPL applies to the linked program; otherwise, the GPL doesn’t apply.